 When the McClellan Oscillator hits below -150 (which is interpreted as oversold), it tends to be great at timing Market bottom.
 Readings below -150 often signify the Market is about to rebound.
 Thus, buying around -150 is almost always profitable.

 What's even more lucrative is when the Oscillator hits -300.
-This is often rare and occurs maybe once or twice in a two-year span, when this happens it tends to mark very significant long-term bottoms.
+This is often rare and occurs maybe once or twice in two years, when this happens it tends to mark very significant long-term bottoms.
 Readings of -300 in the Oscillator are a great way to buy into indexes over the long term (for those who are wise and patient enough to invest in ETFs).

 Take a look at the example below, where I have marked every reading of -150 in the McClellan Oscillator and a rare reading of -300.
 You can see how the Market rebounded each time!